 We seemed to be shooting for the mountain peaks,

-Without knowing the route.
+But without knowing the route.

 The world seemed to disappear,